FlexMeasures/flexmeasures/documentation/features/scheduling.rst

    - Set ``charging-efficiency`` to the sensor describing the :abbr:`COP (coefficient of performance)` values.
    - Set ``storage-efficiency`` to a value below 100% to model (heat) loss.

-What happens if the flex model describes an unfeasible problem for the storage scheduler?
+What happens if the flex model describes an infeasible problem for the storage scheduler?
 Excellent question!
 It is highly important for a robust operation that these situations still lead to a somewhat good outcome.
 From our practical experience, we derived a ``StorageFallbackScheduler``.
-It simplifies an unfeasible situation by just starting to charge, discharge, or do neither, depending on the first target state of charge and the capabilities of the asset.
+It simplifies an infeasible situation by just starting to charge, discharge, or do neither, depending on the first target state of charge and the capabilities of the asset.

 Of course, we also log a failure in the scheduling job, so it's important to take note of these failures.
 Often, mis-configured flex models are the reason.